scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

   - shows the warning that firmware versions are different and the difference between them
   - if a server's certificate is valid and an image was downloaded successfully from the provided URL then OTA process starts (*Starting OTA...* message is printed)
   - during OTA process all other tasks could be executed with some delays.
-    For example, the application sends a telemetry data (in this sample it is the current value of *counter* variable) to ThingsBoard with not determined period.
+    For example, the application sends a telemetry data (in this sample it is the current value of *counter* variable) to Pacificsoft with not determined period.
     If OTA process was finished successfully, ESP32 will be rebooted and after the start the next logs will be shown:

   <img src="/images/samples/esp32/ota/ota_finished_successfully.png" width="600"/>